 Speaking of compatible apps, here are some of the popular ones that now have dark mode/theme:

-The phone(s) will come with the latest version of the Google Wallpapers app, which will have a revamped material design and support for Android 10’s dark theme.
-The features will eventually trickle down to the older Pixel devices, so, make sure you keep the app updated.
+The Pixel 4 devices come with the latest version of the Google Wallpapers app, which has a revamped material design and support for Android 10’s dark theme.
+Google took its sweet time but has made the Dark mode-enabled Wallpaper app available for older Pixel devices.

 Google Play Store